What should i do if i want to try forex trading?

 • Quality Customer Service

-If issues arise, good customer support can make a big difference.
-Look for brokers with a good reputation and 24/7 support.
+If issues arise, accessible and efficient customer support can be important.
+Look for brokers with consistent reviews and 24/5 or 24/7 assistance.

 Start Small